Anxiety

 • Being outside the home alone

-Separation Anxiety Disorder:
+Separation Anxiety Disorder

-A person with separation anxiety disorder may be persistently worried about losing the person closest to him or her, may be reluctant or refuse to go out or sleep away from home or without that person, or may experience nightmares about separation.
+A person with a separation anxiety disorder may be persistently worried about losing the person closest to him or her, may be reluctant or refuse to go out or sleep away from home or without that person, or may experience nightmares about separation.

-The feeling is beyond what is appropriate for the person's age, persists (at least four weeks in children and six months in adults) and causes problems functioning.
+The feeling is beyond what is appropriate for the person's age, persists (at least four weeks in children and six months in adults), and causes problems functioning.

-Social Anxiety Disorder (Social Phobia):
+Social Anxiety Disorder (Social Phobia)

 A person with social anxiety disorder has significant anxiety and discomfort about being embarrassed, humiliated, rejected or looked down on in social interactions.
 People with this disorder will try to avoid the situation or endure it with great anxiety.
 Common examples are extreme fear of public speaking, meeting new people or eating/drinking in public.
 The fear or anxiety causes problems with daily functioning and lasts at least six months.

-Obsessive-Compulsive Disorder:
+Obsessive-Compulsive Disorder

 OCD is a condition in which you have frequent unwanted thoughts and sensations (obsessions) that cause you to perform repetitive behaviours (compulsions).
 It is usually a life-long (chronic) condition, but symptoms can come and go over time.

-However, the repetitive behaviours can significantly interfere with social interactions and performing daily tasks.
-Obsessions in OCD are unwanted, and people with OCD don’t enjoy performing compulsive behaviours.
+However, repetitive behaviours can significantly interfere with social interactions and performing daily tasks.
+Obsessions with OCD are unwanted, and people with OCD don’t enjoy performing compulsive behaviours.
 It might seem blase to hear that people who often use the phrases “obsessing” and “obsessed” very casually in everyday conversations are quite wrong about how extreme OCD can be.
-As common as it might be to occasionally double-check the stove or the locks, for someone with OCD it can take up hours of their day and get in the way of normal life and activities.
+As common as it might be to occasionally double-check the stove or the locks, for someone with OCD, it can take up hours of their day and get in the way of normal life and activities.

-Illness Anxiety Disorder:
+Illness Anxiety Disorder

 You may be more familiar with the term hypochondria or health anxiety.
 Healthcare providers now use the term illness anxiety disorder to describe people who have an unrealistic fear that they have a serious medical condition or fear that they’re at high risk of becoming ill.

 Their fears are very real to them, and even after medical tests show no problems, people with hypochondriasis are still preoccupied with the idea that they think they’re seriously sick.
-Their persistent health worries can interfere with their relationships, careers and life.
+Their persistent health worries can interfere with their relationships, careers and lives.

-Diagnosis And Treatment:
+Diagnosis And Treatment

 We would like to reiterate a crucial point once more; anxiety is a normal aspect of human functioning.
 It allows us to be alert and ready to meet a challenge, but if the symptoms written above seem familiar and you would like to know what the procedure for diagnosis is, it begins with a healthcare provider taking a complete medical history and physical examination.